Vick would love to coach in NFL, develop QBs

 Four-time Pro Bowl quarterback Michael Vick, who officially retired this offseason, would like to return to the NFL -- as a coach.

-"I would love to coach in the National Football League one day," Vick told ESPN NFL Insider Adam Schefter on his "Know Them From Adam" podcast. "...
+"I would love to coach in the National Football League one day," Vick told ESPN's Adam Schefter on his "Know Them From Adam" podcast. "...
 At some point, I'd definitely love to help work with young quarterbacks and develop them and still compete, you know, with the team and with the coaches.

 "It's another way to chase a championship.
 You know I'm not done.
 I'm not done by any means.
 You know I didn't get the championship when I was playing, so, hey, maybe I'd get lucky one year, maybe fortunate enough to join the staff that may be good enough."